ankurhanda/gvnn/README.md

-This work is submitted to an ECCV workshop.
+This work is submitted to deep-geometry workshop in ECCV.
 Source code for neural network layers performing geometric transformations will be added upon the publication of the work.

 Link to the paper [gvnn](http://arxiv.org/pdf/1607.07405.pdf)